Chunhai-Yu/SFND_Lidar_Obstacle_Detection/README.md

 Voxel grid filtering is created to filter the cloud by only leaving a single point per voxel cube to lower the resolution of the point cloud.
 Then,  a boxed region is defined to extract the region of interest.
 Filter point cloud on the roof of host vehicle.

 Step 2.
-Segment the filtered cloud into two parts, road and obstacles with both PCL functions and self-built RANSAC.
+Segment the filtered cloud into two parts, road and obstacles.
+Use both PCL functions and self-built RANSAC.

 Step 3.
 Cluster the obstacle cloud with euclidean clustering algorithms, construct KDTree, search K-NN points.